jgehrcke/textstory/README.md

 Text marked like this will be underlined with a wiggly line in draft.

 Example: `((This text may need rework))`

+#### Inline comment
+Markup: Double curly brackets.

+Text marked like this will be shown as inline comment in draft and is hidden otherwise.

+Example: `{{Has anyone left an umbrella here?}}`

 #### Sidenote
 Markup: Double square bracktes.